teamwalnut/rescript-urql/README.md

 ReScript bindings for Formidable's Universal React Query Library, [`urql`](https://github.com/FormidableLabs/urql).

+> 📣  Please note these bindings were previously maintained by Formidable, but have since been taken over by the ReScript Brazil community.

 ## ✨Features

 - ⚛️ A fully featured GraphQL client for `rescript-react`.